Wire-Network/wire-docs/docs/getting-started/manage-local-wallet-with-clio.md

 The asterisk (\*) next to the name means that the wallet is currently *unlocked*.

-## Import keys into your wallet​
+## Create and Import keys into your wallet​

-To generating a key pair directly within the wallet, you could use `clio wallet create_key` command.
+To generate a key pair directly within the wallet, you could use `clio wallet create_key` command.

 ```bash
 clio wallet create_key